SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 A car comparison site wanted to improve the usability and visual appeal of its category pages.

 The site ran an SEO A/B test comparing the old design (control pages) to the new design (test pages).
-The test produced a 33 percent increase in click difference.
+The test produced a 33 percent increase in the average daily click difference between the test group and the control group.
 This result showed that improving page design has a measurable and positive impact on organic traffic.

 SEO test results measuring the impact of redesigning a car types landing page, showing differences in clicks, impressions, and average position between control and test groups.